pajmd/NetVueScript/README.md

 Removing some lock file
 rm /var/run/nvc/pid-loader.pid

-Didn't do the trick, but not app and cam would no longer communicate!!
+Didn't do the trick, but worse now app and cam would no longer communicate!!

 ## Device ID
 2041503611705259